FarronF/limerick-council-meetings/meetings/2021/12/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th November 2021.md

 very large volumes of traffic in the area.

-**REPLY**: Limerick City and County Council Traffic Department’s Adaptive Urban Traffic Control--- 9
+**REPLY**: Limerick City and County Council Traffic Department’s Adaptive Urban Traffic Control
+---
+9

 (A.U.T.C.) system monitors the operation and adaption of signal operation on an hourly